Reflections from the Cockpit November 2007

 "Safety In Numbers? "

-I had the pleasure of sitting in on a lecture about rescues at the West Coast Sea kayak Symposium in Port Townsend Washington in September.
+I had the pleasure of sitting in on a lecture about rescues at the West Coast Sea kayak Symposium in Port Townsend Washington in September of 2007.
 During the lecture I heard an all to familiar phrase “safety in numbers.”
 Later that weekend I heard a participant tell me he always paddles in a group, because there is “safety in numbers”.
 While I can appreciate the concept that numbers can potentially bring more resources, I have never been very comfortable with the concept of safety in numbers.

 Proficient in assisted and solo capsize recoveries